triggermesh/docs/docs/targets/http.md

 # Event Target for HTTP

-This event target receives [CloudEvents][ce] and turns them into HTTP requests that consume external services.
+This event Target receives [CloudEvents][ce] and turns them into HTTP requests that consume external services.

 ## Prerequisite(s)